Siphonia: Antarctic Plateau

 Funny how things work out.
 I expected to be writing an article on the hellish Martian conditions in the new Antarctica--much thinner air (already thin, on that high plateau, but now Himalayan or worse), even worse temperature-swings (winter cold snaps that freeze CO2 right out of the air?).

 Humans could and probably will live here, then.
 But they won't be alone.
 Arctic wolves already have brains as big as chimps', probably with more sophisticated language abilities.
 Siphonia offers much wider habitat for them--Siberia and the north polar basins, but the long icy mountain-chain of the Rockies/Andes is a land-bridge of habitat over the equator to these Antarctic shores.
-Expanded populations, deep time, and probable genetic tweaking have synergized to breed Siphonian wolves larger and more long-lived than any on Earth, with nearly human-sized brains and stubby thumbs on their big forepaws.
+Expanded populations, deep time, and possibly genetic tweaking have synergized to breed Siphonian wolves larger and far longer-lived than any on Earth, with nearly human-sized brains and stubby thumbs on their big forepaws.
+Map of the Mornington Sea region of Siphonia, a study of the Earth with 90% of its water drained away.

+But not lonely work.
 The scattered reindeer ranches of humans and wolves won't be like the lonely crofts of old Scandinavia.
-A third species will see to that: intelligent mega-ravens, a species that needed no helping human hand at all--the rise in air pressure was all it took to remove the cap on their maximum size.
-Weight, brain size and wingspan all tripled or more; wingspans are now 4 m (13'), and they're smarter than humans.
+A third species will see to that: intelligent megaravens, a species that needed no helping human hand at all--the rise in air pressure was all it took to remove the cap on their maximum size.
+Wingspans are now over 3 m (10'); body and brain weights more than doubled; they're not as smart as humans, but smarter.
 You doubt me?
 Ask any raven; they'll explain why your very question is stupid, stupid, stupid.
 Silly monkey!

 The avian component of Antarctic society means that news will spread quickly; the whole Antarctic shore may be culturally unified; the ring around the ice may have no cultural center, or need one.